-10.1 The Combined Authority will continue to fund providers who choose to deliver the Prince's Trust Team Programme, for residents aged 19-25, who have approval from the Prince's Trust and intend to run and manage it in partnership with the Prince's Trust.
+10.1 The Combined Authority will continue to fund Learning Organisations who choose to deliver the Prince's Trust Team Programme, for residents aged 19-25, who have approval from the Prince's Trust and intend to run and manage it in partnership with the Prince's Trust.
 This is claimed through the EAS.
-Additional information is available in the CPCA funding formula and rates document.
+Additional information is available in the Combined Authority's funding formula and rates document.